Brain-derived neurotrophic factor: Neurogenesis

 Laboratory studies indicate that BDNF may play a role in neurogenesis.
 BDNF can promote protective pathways and inhibit damaging pathways in the NSCs and NPCs that contribute to the brain's neurogenic response by enhancing cell survival.
 This becomes especially evident following suppression of TrkB activity.
 TrkB inhibition results in a 2–3 fold increase in cortical precursors displaying EGFP-positive condensed apoptotic nuclei and a 2–4 fold increase in cortical precursors that stained immunopositive for cleaved caspase-3.
 BDNF can also promote NSC and NPC proliferation through Akt activation and PTEN inactivation.
 Some studies suggest that BDNF may promote neuronal differentiation.

 Research

-Preliminary research has focused on the possible links between BDNF and clinical conditions, such as depression, schizophrenia, and Alzheimer's disease.
+Preliminary research has focused on the possible links between BDNF and depression.

-Schizophrenia

-Preliminary studies have assessed a possible relationship between schizophrenia and BDNF.
-It has been shown that BDNF mRNA levels are decreased in cortical layers IV and V of the dorsolateral prefrontal cortex of schizophrenic patients, an area associated with working memory.

-Depression

-The neurotrophic hypothesis of depression states that depression is associated with a decrease in the levels of BDNF.

-Epilepsy

-Levels of both BDNF mRNA and BDNF protein are known to be up-regulated in epilepsy.
+Stakeholders

+Since BDNF is associated with neurodegenerative and psychiatric disorders, multiple groups are affected by its measurement and clinical interpretation.
+Lower BDNF levels have been found to signify Alzheimer's disease and major depressive disorders.
+As a result, patients with neurological or mood disorders may be affected by how BDNF is diagnosed, treated, monitored, or rehabilitated.

+Clinicians, such as neurologists and psychiatrists, have expressed interest in BDNF being a potential biomarker for tracking disease progression and therapeutic response.
+However, current standard measurement techniques rely mainly on serum or plasma sampling using enzyme-linked immunosorbent assays, commonly known as ELISA.
+This requires laboratory infrastructure and invasive blood collection, making it a restrictive monitoring process for patients.

+Due to this, researchers and diagnostic developers have explored alternative detection strategies, including non-invasive sampling methods and biosensor-based platforms.
+The ultimate goal of these is to improve accessibility and enable longitudinal monitoring of BDNF levels.
+Broader implementation of reliable BDNF measurement may influence clinical decision-making and public health approaches to neurodegenerative and psychiatric conditions.